Led-ds/customer.api/README.md

 - Pagina do Swagger no ar, Aplicação funcionando;

-- Para testar a API foi disponibilizado uma collection dentro do diretório postman no projeto.
+- Para testar a API foi disponibilizado uma collection dentro do diretório /documents/postman/ no projeto.